costiagur/parsebyocr/README.md

 1. Tesseract and pytesseract which do the OCR magic.
 Information can be found here: https://pypi.org/project/pytesseract/
 2. pdf2image which does the conversion of pdf pages to images.
 Information can be found here: https://pypi.org/project/pdf2image/
 3. Pillow which does the magic of image manipulation.
 Information can be found here: https://pypi.org/project/Pillow/
-4. PyPDF2 which splittes and merges scanned pdf files.
+4. PyPDF2 which splits and merges scanned pdf files.
 Information can be found here: https://pypi.org/project/PyPDF2/

 Enjoy.